In this section

-The Family Violence Scheme (FVS) is a new option for people who have experienced family violence and who have accrued fines as a result of family violence.
+The Family Violence Scheme (FVS) is an option for people who have experienced family violence and who have accrued fines as a result of family violence.
 An application can be made to the Scheme under section 10M of the Fines Reform Act 2014 (Vic) (FRA) for the fine to be withdrawn if a person is a victim of family violence and the family violence substantially contributed to the his/her inability to control the offending behaviour or to nominate the driver responsible for the offence (see s 10M of the FRA).
+An application under the FVS can also resolve demerit points.

 For example your client might be eligible under the family violence scheme if they were speeding or running red lights to escape a perpetrator of family violence.
-Similarly your client may be eligible for the scheme if a perpetrator of family violence accrued tollway fines in their name and it was unsafe to nominate them or stop them from using your car.
+Similarly your client may be eligible for the scheme if a perpetrator of family violence accrued tollway fines in their name and it was unsafe to nominate them or stop them from using their car.
 Family violence can also include instances of elder abuse by children and grandchildren against older family members.
 Applications are determined by a specialist trained family violence team within Fines Victoria.
+For further examples, please refer to Fines Victoria’s guide to the Family Violence Scheme.

 The meaning of ‘family violence’ under the FVS is the same as the meaning found in s 5 of the Family Violence Protection Act 2008 (Vic) (FVPA).

-Applications to the Scheme can be made at any stage in the lifecycle of the fine prior to either:
+Applications to the FVS can be made at any stage in the lifecycle of the fine.
+However, they cannot be made after:

-Certain types of offences cannot be dealt with under the Scheme including excessive speed, drink and drug driving and boating offences.
+Certain types of offences cannot be dealt with under the Scheme including excessive speed, drink and drug driving and offences against local council laws (other than parking fines).

-A report or support letter should set out:
+A report, support letter or statement by a professional should set out:

-When an application to the scheme is approved, the relevant fines are cancelled together with any demerit points that may apply.
+When an application to the scheme is approved, the relevant fines will be cancelled together with any demerit points that may apply or if requested, put on hold so your client can nominate the responsible driver later.
 This makes this option far more attractive than special circumstances on the grounds of family violence.
 If the application is successful, there is no requirement to attend court.

 In circumstances where a person is not the driver accumulating the fines, there is the option to defer nomination for up to six months (s 10V FRA).
 This allows your client time to consider whether nomination is a safer option at a later stage.
 However, even if a client decides not to nominate, all the fines which are the subject of a successful application under the scheme will be cancelled.

 The Director retains the power to send fines back to enforcement agencies for prosecution in very limited circumstances which could end up with a client being charged and summonsed to court (s 10X FRA).
-However, the Director has indicated that applicants will be given an opportunity to withdraw their application before this occurs, which means that there is no risk that a client will end up in court.
+However, the Director has indicated that applicants will be given an opportunity to withdraw their application before this occurs, which means that there is limited risk that someone applying to the FVS will end up in court.
+The Director will provide a client with at least 14 days advance notice if they intend to refer the fines back to the enforcement agency and at this point, your client should be provided with advice on whether or not to withdraw their application.

 Within 21 days of the Director notifying an applicant that their application was not successful, an applicant must pay the fine or take other action (eg, enforcement review, Work and Development Permit application, payment plan).
 Otherwise, enforcement action will resume in relation to the infringement offence.

-Note: The FVS is an alternative to applying for an enforcement review on the basis of family violence and it is not possible to make an application under both the FVS and the enforcement review mechanism: see s 10M(3) FRA.
+Note: The FVS is an alternative to applying for an enforcement review on the basis of family violence and the client cannot make an application under the FVS if an application has already been made, and not withdrawn for enforcement review (on the basis of family violence): see s 10M(3) FRA.

-However if an application for FVS is refused, you can still apply for enforcement review on any basis except family violence.
+However if an application for FVS is refused, you can still apply for enforcement review on any basis except family violence (see s 32(2)(b)).

 If successful, enforcement agency must withdraw infringement except in limited circumstances.